mrocklin/blog/_posts/work/2013-01-17-LogPy-Facts-Relations.md

 ---
 layout: post
 title:  LogPy - Facts and Relations
-tagline: a quick and simple in-memory database category : work
+tagline: a quick and dirty in-memory database category : work
 draft: true
 tags : [LogPy, SymPy, scipy]
 ---
 {% include JB/setup %}

 In [my last post]({{ BASE_PATH }}/work/2013/01/14/LogPy-Introduction/) I introduced [LogPy](http://github.com/logpy/logpy), a library for logic and relational programming in Python.
-In this post I will show how LogPy can be used as a quick and dirty in-memory database.
+In this post I show how LogPy can be used as a quick and dirty in-memory database.

 Data